7 Summer Fundraising Ideas That Actually Work

 • Mushroom picking: Pick mushrooms with an expert.

-With this summer fundraiser, it’s best to have a local guide who knows the ins and the outs of the planned trail.
+With this type of summer field day, it’s best to have a local guide who knows the ins and outs of the planned trail.
 Also, make sure one person is first aid certified in case of an incident while hiking or camping.
+And don’t forget to create and distribute the necessary indemnity forms.

 If camping, try to have the equipment borrowed from local companies to minimize costs.